synera-ai/nextchat-local/SETUP.md

 ## ✅ Installation Complete!

-NextChat has been successfully installed to your workspace at `/Users/jhm/nextchat-clean`.
+NextChat has been successfully installed to your workspace.

 ## 🚀 Current Status